First Timer’s Guide

 Can I grab a drink or a bite at the concert?

 Grab a pre-concert drink at our main floor or balcony bar.
 Insider tip: the Kleinhans Music Hall bar staff allow you to pre-order your drink(s) for intermission.
-Before the concert begins, visit the lobby bars to place your order, and then when you come out for intermission you’ll see your drink ready, literally with your name on it!
-Please note, no food or drink is allowed in the main hall.
+Before the concert begins, visit the lobby bars to place your order, and when you come out for intermission you’ll see your drink ready, literally with your name on it.
+We also offer reusable cups with lids in cocktail/wine and soda/beer sizes, to bring your drink right into the hall!
+Please note that no food is allowed in the main hall.

-Prior to all Saturday night BPO Pops and Classics concerts, you can enjoy a great meal at Henry’s at Kleinhans.
-Henry’s is operated by Oliver’s Restaurant, a North Buffalo institution with a long history of providing the best in dining.
+Prior to all Saturday night BPO Pops and Classics concerts, you can enjoy a great meal at Marcato by Sear at Kleinhans Music Hall.
 Dinner is by reservation only.
-To make your reservation, call (716) 881-4438.
+To make your reservation, call (716) 877-9662.

-The BPO has also partnered with Salvatore’s Italian Gardens, the 31 Club, and the Buffalo Grand Hotel, each of which offer prix-fixe dinner, parking and shuttle packages.
+The BPO has also partnered with Salvatore’s Italian Gardens, which offers parking and shuttle options.
 Visit our Dining page for more info.

 How can I study up before I go for a better listening experience?